Narnach/path_of_exile_loot_filters/README.md

 ## How to use these filters

+There's always a copy of the latest filters on [my profile](https://www.pathofexile.com/account/view-profile/narnach/item-filters) on the Path of Exile website.

 If you only want a single filter, then simply copy the Raw text of the filter (follow the links above) and store it in a file in this directory:

 `C:\Users\<USERNAME>\Documents\My Games\Path of Exile\`